Master and Bachelor Theses

 - Bachelor Internet Computing and Bachelor Computer Science

 For conducting a bachelor or master thesis at the chair, we expect that students successfully participated in courses offered at the chair.
 Ideally, you successfully conducted one of our advanced seminars or labs and you want to continue on a similar topic.
 In these cases, you can talk directly with the lecturer referring to the lab or seminar and ask about possibilities for a thesis.

 If you do not talk directly to one of the lecturers about a thesis you should look at the Stud.IP Group AI Announcements (https://studip.uni-passau.de/studip/dispatch.php/course/details?sem_id=4d229d8f38a46587ab171699ff24c22e&again=yes) .
 We publish topics there in case spots for thesis students are left at the chair.
 However, please note that this is rarely the case.
 Please also note that we will not answer any e-mails on requests of a master thesis topic or on suggestions of a master thesis topic (especially from industry).
 Please also do not contact employees at the chair for master thesis topics.

 Pursuing a thesis at our Chair is organised in two following phases:

-- Preparation Phase (0-4 Months): After you have decided to work on a topic, you will be given 1-4 month time to prepare your work in detail.
-That means you have to specify the research questions to be answered in detail, analyse literature and plan all steps necessary to answer your research questions.
+- Preparation Phase (0-1 Months): After you have decided to work on a topic, you will be given 1 month time to prepare your work in detail if needed.
+That means you must specify the research questions to be answered in detail, analyze literature and plan all steps necessary to answer your research questions.
 The result is either a written expose for bachelor students or a presentation given in the "Oberseminar Medieninformatik" for master students.
 Only after a successful presentation and an accepted expose we will allow to register the thesis with the student secretary.